LiliaFramework/Lilia/docs/docs/feature_list.md

 - Left-click freezes or unfreezes targeted players
 - Right-click opens a menu of administrative shortcuts

-- Warning icons appear next to a player nearing a ban
 ### Item Spawner
 - GUI interface to spawn any item
 - Respects privilege checks before spawning